americocunhajr/ElectroM/README.md

 This code was developed to analyze the nonlinear dynamic behavior of a typical electromechanical system.
 Two physical-mathematical models are implemented in this package: (i) a full-order model which considers the mutual interaction between electrical and mechanical sub-systems, so that ODE's system is coupled; (ii) a reduced-order model which only considers the influence of the mechanical sub-systems into the electrical one, so that ODE's system is decoupled.

 The underlying results are reported in the following paper:
-- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset, and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*
+- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset, and J. M. Balthazar, On the modeling of nonlinear electromechanical systems, 2021*

 ## Documentation